ysngshn/ojax/readme.rst

 How to code with OJAX
 ---------------------

-OJAX is easy to install |.install+following the installation guide|_.
+OJAX is easy to install `following the installation guide`_.

-You can have a look at the |.quickstart+quickstart section|_ to get started, and there is also a simple |.example+example code using OJAX|_.
+You can have a look at the `quickstart section`_ to get started, and there is also a simple `example code using OJAX`_.

-Of course, check out the |.modules+OJAX API reference|_ for exact definitions.
+Of course, check out the `OJAX API reference`_ for exact definitions.

 ..